ThomasMertes/seed7/src/read_me.txt

   SYSTEM_LIBS: Contains system libraries for the stand-alone linker
                to link a compiled Seed7 program.

+  SYSTEM_DRAW_LIBS: Contains system drawing / graphic libraries for
+                    the stand-alone linker to link a compiled Seed7 program, when it needs to draw.

-  SEED7_LIB: Contains the path and the name of the Seed7 runtime
+  SEED7_LIB: Contains the name of the Seed7 runtime library.
-             library.

-  COMP_DATA_LIB, COMPILER_LIB: Contain path and name of other Seed7
+  DRAW_LIB, COMP_DATA_LIB, COMPILER_LIB: Contain names of other
+            Seed7 runtime libraries.

-                               runtime libraries.
+  S7_LIB_DIR: Directory containing the Seed7 runtime libraries.
+              This path uses the standard path representation (a slash is used as path separator and instead of a drive letter like "C:" the path "/c" is used).

-  SEED7_LIBRARY: Contains the path where the Seed7 include files
+  SEED7_LIBRARY: Directory containing the Seed7 include files.
-                 are available.
+                 This path uses the standard path representation (a slash is used as path separator and instead of a drive letter like "C:" the path "/c" is used).

+  PATHS_RELATIVE_TO_EXECUTABLE: Defined when S7_LIB_DIR and
+                                SEED7_LIBRARY cannot be determined
+                                at compile time.

   INT32TYPE: A signed integer type that is 32 bits wide.